 Diabetes increases your risk of heart disease and stroke by accelerating the development of clogged and hardened arteries.
 Foods containing the following can work against your goal of a heart-healthy diet.

 - Saturated fats.
 High-fat dairy products and animal proteins such as beef, hot dogs, sausage and bacon contain saturated fats.
-Limit your daily calories from saturated fat to less than 7 percent.

 - Trans fats.
 These types of fats are found in processed snacks, baked goods, shortening and stick margarines.
 Avoid these items.